Attention! Mass tourism is destroying Ladakh. Please consider these Ladakh travel tips to discover Ladakh more responsibly.

 The journey is part of the destination in Ladakh

-Reduce your carbon footprint with hitchhiking and public transport.
+Reduce your carbon footprint with hitchhiking, shared taxis and public transport.

 You already know that journeying along Ladakh’s spectacular moon-like terrain, in the backdrop of snow-hooded mountains, is a unique experience.
 Now imagine soaking it all in with incredible stories told by co-passengers on a rickety local bus or shared taxi!
 It’s one of the few places in India where I let my guard down and felt safe hitchhiking alone – I got rides with two monks, a young student, an elderly man from Delhi who confessed he would never give anyone a ride back home (and I confessed I would never ask for a ride in Delhi – Ladakh changes something in everyone!), and people I ended up making friends with and hanging out with later.

-I understand that for practical reasons, you might not want to ditch your private transport.
+I understand that as you discover Ladakh over a limited number of days, you might not want to ditch your private transport.
 The least you can do is let locals (or lost souls like me) hitchhike with you.
 Never once did a “tourist car” slow down to heed my thumb during my days in Ladakh.

 It’s okay not to bathe everyday!